| One of the key

 Changes in voltage and specific gravity during charge

+and discharge.
 Therefore, during fully charged steady-state

 operation and on discharge, measurement of the specific gravity of the electrolyte